 Similarly, if you were charged with aggravated DUI on the basis that your driver’s license had been suspended, revoked, or restricted, demonstrating that this is inaccurate may protect against a conviction for aggravated DUI.

 Discuss Your Case with a DUI Lawyer in Tempe, AZ or Phoenix, AZ

-The DUI attorneys at The Weingart Firm provide experienced legal representation for individuals facing DUI charges in Tempe and Phoenix.
+The Tempe and Phoenix DUI attorneys at The Weingart Firm provide experienced legal representation for individuals facing DUI charges.
 If you have been arrested, call 480-405-7922 or contact us online to schedule a free and confidential consultation.